almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/projects/christmas-light-show/faq.md

 parts and having greater reliability for being switched on and off frequently.
 Each relay is protected from overcurrent by a 2 Amp fuse between the wall outlet and the relay.

 Mechanical relays heat up from switching on an off.
-When done repeatedly, like during a song, the relay can actually over heat and weld itself together, which is the equivalent of self-destructing and would have to be replaced.
+When done repeatedly and rapidly, like during a song, the relay can actually over heat and weld itself together.
+Once welded shut, the relay will no longer function and will have to be replaced.

 ### What kind of software do you use?